 The Console will appear below the Viewport.

-Once you're ready to test your project on a mobile device, you can use the AR Studio Player app.
-The app is available on both iOS and android mobile devices.
-To use it, you'll need:
+Once you're ready to test your effect on a device, you can use the Spark AR Player app.

 If you connect your device via USB cable and select Send To Connected Device from the Send To Device menu, you will be able to select your device from the device dropdown within the Console to see messages logged from the device.